Tigrayans

-The Tigrayan people (ተጋሩ) are a Semitic-speaking ethnic group indigenous to the Tigray Region of northern Ethiopia.
-They speak Tigrinya, an Afroasiatic language belonging to the North Ethio-Semitic language descended from Geʽez, and written in the Geʽez script serves as the main and one of the five official languages of Ethiopia.
-Tigrinya is also the main language of the Tigrinya people in central Eritrea, who share ethnic, linguistic, and religious ties with Tigrayans.
+Tigrayan people (ተጋሩ) are a Semitic-speaking ethnic group who are indigenous to the Tigray Region of northern Ethiopia.
+They speak Tigrinya, an Afroasiatic language belonging to the North Ethio-Semitic language branch, and written in the Geʽez script serves as the main and one of the five official languages of Ethiopia.
+Tigrinya is also the main language of the Tigrinya people that live in Eritrea.

 According to the 2007 national census, Tigrayans numbered approximately 4,483,000 individuals, making up 6.07% of Ethiopia’s total population at the time.
-The majority of Tigrayans adhere to Oriental Orthodox Christianity, specifically the Tigrayan Orthodox Tewahedo Church, although minority communities also follow Islam or Catholicism.
+The vast majority of Tigrayans are adherents of Tewahedo Oriental Orthodoxy, specifically the Ethiopian Orthodox Tewahedo Church which has historically been the dominant religious institution in the region.
+In fact, Tigray is often regarded as Ethiopia's spiritual heartland, due to its association with the early Christian Kingdom of Aksum.

-Historically, the Tigrayan people are closely associated with the Aksumite Empire whose political and religious center was in Tigray, and later the Ethiopian Empire.
-Tigrayans played major roles in the political history of Ethiopia, including during the 17th-century Zemene Mesafint (Era of the Princes), and later in the 20th century through events the Woyane rebellion and the Ethiopian Student Movement, or movements like Tigray People's Liberation Front (TPLF), which became the dominant faction in the coalition that overthrew the Derg in 1991 and ruled Ethiopia through the Ethiopian People's Revolutionary Democratic Front (EPRDF) until 2018.
+However, there are small communities that follow Islam or Catholicism.
+Historically, the Tigrayans and Biher-Tigrinya are closely associated with the heritage of the Aksumite Empire, whose core territories encompassed much of present-day Tigray and the Eritrean highlands.

-Like other northern highland peoples, Tigrayans often identify with the broader Habesha (Abyssinian) identity—a term used historically to describe the Semitic-speaking Christian populations of the Ethiopian and Eritrean highlands.
+Tigrayans played major roles in the Ethiopian history, including during the 17th-century Zemene Mesafint, and later in the 20th century through events such as the Woyane rebellion and the Ethiopian Student Movement, or movements like the Tigray People's Liberation Front (TPLF), which became the dominant faction in the coalition that overthrew the Derg in 1991 and ruled Ethiopia through the Ethiopian People's Revolutionary Democratic Front (EPRDF) until 2018.
+Like other northern highland peoples, Tigrayans often identify with the broader Habesha (Abyssinian) identity—a term used historically to describe the Semitic-speaking Christian populations of the Ethiopian and Eritrean Highlands.

-Areas where Tigrayans have strong ancestral links are: Enderta, Agame, Tembien, Kilite Awlalo, and Axum.
+Areas where Tigrayans have strong ancestral links include Enderta, Agame, Tembien, Raya, Welkait, Tselemt, Kilite Awlalo, Axum, Adwa, Shire and Mekelle.